gsileno/pneu/README.md

 # pneu

 **Petri Net pnEUmatics**
-*groovy libraries/scripts to tinker with Petri Nets*
+*Groovy library to tinker with Petri Nets*

 (still quite a prototype)

 Petri nets are a well-known notation specifying distributed computation, and allowing to model concurrency.
 See https://wikipedia.org/wiki/Petri_net

-Groovy is a kind of "super-Java" for fast development: less verbose, script-oriented, fully compatible.
+Groovy is a kind of "super-Java" designed for fast development: less verbose, script-oriented, fully compatible.
 See http://www.groovy-lang.org.
-The GVM, a full stack development environment based on groovy, can be found on http://gvmtool.net/.
+A full stack development environment based on groovy, the GVM, can be found on http://gvmtool.net/.

 ## Components